Super Simple Cheetah Birthday Party Ideas

 I whipped up this cute cheetah print birthday invite in Photoshop and printed it out on white card stock.

-I have a blank template available for (free) download here: Blank Cheetah Birthday Invitation.
-You can print them out and handwrite your birthday party details on them, or add the information in a photo editing program.
+I have a blank cheetah birthday invitation template available for free.
+You can print them out and handwrite your birthday party details on them, or add the information on a computer.
 Super easy!

 Cheetah Birthday Party Decorations